yangautumn43/ar_go/slam/visual-inertial-slam-notes.md

 very restrictive in the culling.
 This policy improves tracking robustness and enhances lifelong operation because redundant keyframes are discarded.

+#### Notes taken
+* We require features that need for extraction much less than 33 ms per image, which excludes the popular SIFT (∼ 300 ms) [19], SURF (∼ 300 ms) [18], or the recent A-KAZE (∼ 100 ms) [35].
+To obtain general place recognition capabilities, we require rotation invariance, which excludes BRIEF [16] and LDB [36].
+We chose ORB [9], which are oriented multiscale FAST cor- ners with a 256-bit descriptor associated.
+They are extremely fast to compute and match, while they have good invariance to viewpoint.
+This allows us to match them with wide baselines, boosting the accuracy of BA.

 Pipeline of ORB-SLAM:

 ![Pipeline of ORB-SLAM][orb-slam]

 ### LSD-SLAM: Large-Scale Direct Monocular SLAM